 I bought my Mesqool CR2015 (or CR2015WB) from Amazon back in April of 2022 as part of a bundle with a larger weather radio.
 In the bundle, it only cost $9.11, so what the heck?
-The radio is no longer available on Amazon.
+The original version of the radio is no longer available, but an updated version with rechargeable batteries is now offered on Amazon for a higher price.

 While it has some limitations, it’s not junk, and today I want to talk a little about it.